adelino-dev/jogo-da-forca/README.md

 2. If the letter is part of the secret word, the player will score a hit.
 But if not, the error is logged and the hangman will change state.

-3. The player can only to do six errors because the hangman has seven states ranging from state 0 (nothing hanged) up to state 6 (fully hanged):
+3. The player can only to do five errors because the hangman has seven states ranging from state 0 (nothing hanged) up to state 6 (fully hanged):

 ```
 State 0:    State 1:     State 2: